Strategies to deal with market volatility

 Is investing emotional or logical?
-When markets are at the point of maximum risk, investors’ emotions are characterized as optimism, excitement and euphoria.
-On the other hand, when markets are at lows, rather than logically seeing a buying opportunity, investors feel negative emotions like fear, panic and depression.
+When markets are at the point of maximum risk, investors’ emotions are characterized as optimism, excitement, and euphoria.
+On the other hand, when markets are at lows, rather than logically seeing a buying opportunity, investors feel negative emotions like fear, panic, and depression.

 Logically, successful investing is actually quite simple.
 Keep emotions out of the picture because it is emotions that prevent you from doing the proper things at the right time.

 You have heard professionals tout the merits of long term investing.
 Sometimes investors, especially older ones, feel like they have less time to invest.
 When markets are down, their nervousness is magnified.
 Sometimes it has less to do with time and more to do with patience.
-You can have time and not patience.
+You can have time and no patience.
 Some people have a lot more time than they think.
-Consider that even at age 65, there is a still a potential time frame of over 10 to 15 years.
+Consider that even at age 65, there is still a potential time frame of over 10 to 15 years.

 Market movements are random in the short term.
 However, over time markets are actually quite predictable.
 They go up.
 The more patience you employ, the greater the probability of a positive return.

 From 1987 to 2011, if you look at any rolling 12-month period in the markets (TSX), you will find periods of negativity 27.34% of the time.
-However, if you look at any five-year period, there has only been 5 negative periods out of 241 (2.1%).
-On a rolling 10 year basis, there has been no periods of negativity.
+However, if you look at any five-year period, there have only been 5 negative periods out of 241 (2.1%).
+On a rolling 10 year basis, there have been no periods of negativity.
 The worst 10 year period was August 2000 to August 2010 with a 2.84% compound average annual return.
 Patience is one of the key principles of investing.